Step 2 — Definition of Variable Types

 Type

-- Before you start making your determinations, BayesiaLab has already made some guesses regarding the appropriate variable type, i.e., Discrete versus Continuous.
+- Before you start making determinations, BayesiaLab has already made some guesses regarding the appropriate variable type, i.e., Discrete versus Continuous.

 - Furthermore, some variables have limited options regarding the variable type because of their distributions: